phocks/bne-weather-bot/README.md

 Feel free to have a play around.
 Best way to get started is to clone the repo then you should be able to set your own API keys in the `.env` file.

-Run with `deno run --allow-all main.ts`.
+Run with `deno run --allow-all src/main.ts`.

 Hit the trigger endpoint to do a test toot (on your test Mastodon account).